jcolag/entropy-arbitrage/2023-05-04-evolution.md

  > **STUBBS**: No. In here.
 With the knowledge of statistics, runs, hits and errors, times at bat, box scores.
 Men like us do not need holodecks, Wesley.
 I have played seasons in my mind.
 It was my reward to myself for patience.
 Knowing my turn would come.
 Call your shot.
 Point to a star.
 One great blast and the crowd rises.
 A brand-new era in astrophysics.
 Postponed one hundred and ninety-six years on account of rain.

-I have to laugh at this, because on one hand, [box scores](https://en.wikipedia.org/wiki/Box_score_%28baseball%29) chart what each player did during each inning of the game.
+I have to laugh at this, because on one hand, {% wiki Box_score_%28baseball%29|box scores|en %} chart what each player did during each inning of the game.
 At the height of the game's popularity, spectators and people listening to the report on the radio would fill in the box scores as the game progressed, and newspapers would publish an "official" score, so that they could work out any action that they couldn't specifically see.
 In other words, Stubbs describes a fairly routine part of the hobby, prior to television.

 On the other hand, though---probably because the writers didn't know better---massively overstates the relevance of "statistics."
 He suggests that you need to have taken a course in the mathematical discipline, rather than knowing what the values mean.